Lovelacegames/lovelaceverse/README.md

-# Cyberpunk MMORPG - Game Configuration Guide
+# LovelaceVerse MMORPG - Game Configuration Guide

-This document provides instructions for customizing and configuring various aspects of the Cyberpunk MMORPG game.
+This document provides instructions for customizing and configuring various aspects of the LovelaceVerse MMORPG game.

 ## Table of Contents
 1. [Game Overview](#game-overview)